qcoumes/gitcmd/README.md

  * status
  * branch

+It also provides some useful functions:
+ * `in_repository(path)` - Check if path is inside a repository
+ * `current_branch(path)` - Return the name of the current branch of the repository pointed by path

 Every function of this module returns a tuple *(return_code, stdout, stderr)*.
 **Be careful** : Git sometimes return information on stderr, even if return_code = 0.
 for instance `Switched to a new branch "X"` is given on stderr when checking out to a new branch.